-- Vitamins can help to boost your kids immunity to the rigors of back to school.
-Also make sure they take a lot of fruits, which are natural source of vitamin C.
+- Vitamins can help to boost your kid’s immunity to the rigours of school.
+Also make sure they take a lot of fruits, which are natural sources of vitamin C.

 - Make sure immunizations are up to date for immunization aged kids

-- Make sure your child’s school has any updated list of medications and provide extra medication (e.g. an inhaler in school).
-If you had medication in their school bag from last term make sure it is not expired.
+- Make sure your child’s school has an updated list of medications and provide extra medication (e.g. an inhaler in school).
+If you had medication in their bag from the last term make sure it is not expired.

 - Update all medical records and doctors information

-- Label all new school items, flasks, clothes, bags and all other items that might need labeling depending on the age of the children.
+- Label all new school items, flasks, clothes, bags and all other items that might need labelling depending on the age of the children.

 - Meet the teacher and mention any changes to your child’s life such as family moves and births to help a teacher understand any changes.

-- You could also print out and fill calendars for the term which, you can paste somewhere everyone can see and use as a guide for daily and weekly activities.
+- You could also print out and fill calendars for the term.
+You can paste this somewhere everyone can see and use as a guide for daily and weekly activities.

-- Go over all school run details with everyone including the gateman, driver and nannies.
-Be sure to repeat it don’t assume they remember your rules from last term, especially if you have some new staff.
+- Go over all school run details with everyone including the gateman, driver, and nannies.
+Be sure to repeat it don’t assume they remember your rules from the last term, especially if you have some new staff.

-- Go over rules with your children as well about school pickup security, watching for cars in the school parking lot.
-Nannies should be sure children’s clothes are not caught in the door of the car when it is shut, driver should make sure the children have used their seatbelts before he starts driving.
+- Go over rules with your children as well as school pickup security, watching for cars in the school parking lot.
+Nannies should be sure children’s clothes are not caught in the door of the car when it is shut.
+The driver should make sure the children have used their seatbelts before he starts driving.